U.S. firms eye Myanmar as sanctions suspended

 "If the people of Burma do not trust their government, the U.S. administration should not either," he said.

-(Additional reporting by Scott Malone in BOSTON, Karen Jacobs in ATLANTA, Matt Driskill in SINGAPORE, Henry Foy in MUMBAI, Alison Leung in HONG KONG and Jason Szep and Aung Hla Tun in NAYPYITAW; Editing by Robert Birsel, Nick Macfie and Phil Berlowitz)
+(Additional reporting by Matt Driskill in SINGAPORE, Henry Foy in MUMBAI, Alison Leung in HONG KONG and Jason Szep and Aung Hla Tun in NAYPYITAW; Editing by Robert Birsel and Nick Macfie)